Getting Accepted, Waitlisted or Rejected

 Getting Accepted to Your Dream College

-You might want to pinch yourself just to make sure it’s real.
-You might also want to wait a few hours to ensure the college doesn’t retract its decision by telling you about a digital admissions mishap.
-Once you’ve come to terms with reality, give yourself a pat on the back and tell your family and loved ones.
+Once you come to terms with reality, give yourself a pat on the back and tell your family and loved ones!
 Try to remain humble around your friends who are still waiting to hear back from colleges, or possibly even the same school.
 Be classy about your success.

-If you can afford the college, and you know it’s the right place for your higher education, then let the college know you’re enrolling, and let the other colleges you’ve applied to know that you will not be enrolling.
-This is good karmic measure because the earlier you let other colleges know you will not be enrolling, the sooner they can open up another spot for a student on their waiting list.
+If you can afford the college and you know it’s the right place for your higher education, let the college know you’re enrolling and let the other colleges know that you will not be enrolling.
+The earlier you let other colleges know, the sooner they can open up another spot for a student on their waiting list.

 Getting Accepted to Two or More Colleges

-So, if you got into multiple colleges and are not sure which one to choose, the best idea is to visit or revisit each college campus.
+If you got into multiple colleges and are not sure which to choose, the best idea is to visit or revisit each college campus.
 Sit in on a couple classes, check out the dorm life and wander around campus for the overall vibe.
-Most importantly, check out the dining halls.
-If you don’t like the cafeteria food the first time you try it, you’ll hate it after four years.

 Another great way to narrow down your choices is to compare prices.
 Calculate the net price for each college, by subtracting just the gift aid (grants and scholarships) from the total college costs.
-This discounted sticker price is the amount of money you’ll have to pay from savings, income and loans.
-Sometimes, one college will have a much lower net price than the others.
-If one college is offering you more money, see if the other colleges that accepted you are willing to make your decision more difficult by increasing their financial aid offers.
+If one college is offering you more money, see if the other colleges are willing to increase their financial aid offers.

-So what do you do when you get waitlisted?
 If you want to ride out the possibility of being accepted to the college, send in your waitlist confirmation card.
-You also can contact the college to let them know you’re still very interested in the college, so you can stay on their radar.
+You also can contact the college to let them know you’re still interested, so you can stay on their radar.

-Earn any new good grades, awards or improved test scores?
+Earn any new good grades, awards or test scores?
 Let the college know about your success.
-If you’re super serious about getting accepted, you can even implore your counselor and the folks who wrote your college recommendations to contact the college and reinforce their faith in you.
-Still, there’s no guarantee, but it is always better to put in some effort than to live with regret.
+If you’re super serious about getting accepted, encourage your counselor and the folks who wrote your college recommendations to contact the college and reinforce their faith in you.

 Be sure to send in your acceptance and a deposit to one of the colleges that admitted you by the May 1 deadline.
-That way, if you aren’t accepted off the wait-list at your dream college, you still have somewhere to go.
-Sure, you’ll lose the deposit if the college admits you off the wait-list, but that’s a small price to pay to continue chasing your dream.
+That way, if you aren’t accepted off the waitlist at your dream college, you still have somewhere to go.
+Sure, you’ll lose the deposit if the college admits you off the waitlist, but that’s a small price to pay.

-You might never know why a college didn’t find you to be the right fit for their college.
-So what do you do when you get rejected?
-Take about 24 hours to mope and feel bad for yourself, and then move on.
-That’s it.
-If you hold a rejection letter too close to your heart, you’ll hinder your growth at the college you do wind up going to.
-Plus, you’ll forget about it soon enough anyways.
+Take about 24 hours to mope and feel bad for yourself and move on.
+If you hold a rejection letter too close to your heart, you’ll hinder your growth.
+Plus, you’ll forget about it soon enough.

 Do not hold out hope about somehow turning the rejection into an acceptance.
 Sure, there are mythological stories of big errors causing a college to reverse their decision, but they are very, very rare.
-It would have to be something like a high school sending in the wrong transcript or the college confusing two students with the same name.
-This just doesn’t happen.
-You’re more likely to find a winning lottery ticket in the street than to have an admissions rejection reversed.
+Overall, trust that things will work out for the best.